agh1/civievent-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.3 =
+* Solving some numbering confusion in the WP plugin directory

 = 0.2 =
 * New option for displaying event summary